 - loss of one fetus 6

-- for milder degrees of discrepancy some authors suggest the CRL of the smaller fetus being a more accurate estimate of the actual gestational age.
+- for milder degrees of discrepancy, some authors 2 suggest the CRL of the smaller fetus being a more accurate estimate of the actual gestational age

 - in the absence of aneuploidy or structural fetal abnormality, a recent study has suggested CRL discordance having a poor predictive value for adverse perinatal outcome in both monochorionic and dichorionic twin pregnancies; the CRL discordance is not recommended to identify twin pregnancies at high risk of adverse perinatal outcome 4